Explained: How Kerala is tackling Coronavirus from the experience drawn from fighting Nipah in 2018

 "If that person is found not following the guidelines for coronavirus, he will get a call from the top district medical officers urging him not to mingle with anyone," the medical officer said.

-According to her, in most cases the people obey the instructions of the health officials as they are aware of the threat posed by the disease.
+According to her, in most cases, the people obey the instructions of the health officials as they are aware of the threat posed by the disease.
 "Our experience in tackling the Nipah virus in 2018 and 2019 help us in dealing with the nCoV cases," the medical officer said.

 In line with the steps taken to tackle the Nipah virus outbreak, a state control room in Thiruvananthapuram and district control rooms at all district headquarters were set up much before the first coronavirus case was reported.